timemates/rrpc-kotlin-docs/Writerside/topics/Implementation.md

 There are five types of requests in RSocket: Request-Response, Request-Stream, Request-Channel, Fire-And-Forget and Metadata-Push.

-For now, we support only Request-Response, Request-Stream and Request-Channel:
+We support all types of those requests, but Fire-And-Forget and Metadata-Push are experimental:

 | proto                                                 | Request Type     |
 |-------------------------------------------------------|------------------|